Changissnz/nu_merchant_principal/README.md

-difficult for their friends and foes alike to understand, and their places in society probably unattainable by others through merit, since their existences supercede any rank declared in the formal hierarchy.
+difficult for their friends and foes alike to understand, and their places in society probably unattainable by others through merit, since their existences supercede any rank declared in the formal hierarchy, static or mutable in its placements.
 Irreplaceable, brilliant, understanding, ambitious, admirable, honorable, a step below godliness these sophisticated and competent are.
-Some of their "friends" and "foes" whisper, amongst themselves, how dangerous these competent and sophisticated folks are.
+Some of their "friends" and "foes" whisper, amongst themselves, about how dangerous these competent and sophisticated folks are.
 The ones with more animalistic views nickname them "snakes", "eagles", amongst other high-ranking predatory creatures.
 Their bloodthirsty competitors think of them as a constant threat to their own well-being, even if they have never posed